 A good acoustic piano can set you back a couple thousand bucks.
-Why not trade the old learning methods for learning to play on one of the best digital pianos, complete with weighted keys?
+Why not trade the old learning methods for learning to play on one of the best digital pianos with weighted keys?
 After all, it'll offer a realistic playing experience thanks to the weighted keys.

 Whether you just want to learn or perform live on stage, digital pianos can offer a cost-effective way of doing both.